 After a late night on Friday, families woke up early to re-energize with a group breakfast, coffee, and conversation.
 The smiles, hugs, and happy tears were still present as our “family reunion” continued throughout Saturday’s events.

-As everyone finished eating breakfast, Roland Waegner, SCN8A Europe Founder and Bruno’s dad, provided the group with an overview of recent and ongoing international activities from the various European SCN8A organizations (Italy, France, UK, Spain, Portugal, and the Netherlands) and announced that the 2nd SCN8A and SCN2A European Scientific Conference would be held in the Spring of 2023 in Denmark.
+As everyone finished eating breakfast, Roland Waegner, SCN8A Europe Representative and Bruno’s dad, provided the group with an overview of recent and ongoing international activities from the various European SCN8A organizations (Italy, France, UK, Spain, Portugal, and the Netherlands) and announced that the 2nd SCN8A and SCN2A European Scientific Conference would be held in the Spring of 2023 in Denmark.

 Next, families settled in to watch the documentary Unseen: How We’re Failing Parent Caregivers & Why It Matters.
 According to filmmakers Tom and Amanda Dyer, the objectives of the film are to: 1) give an unfiltered glimpse into the lives of parent caregivers and their real challenges; 2) shed light on how difficult it can be to get support and solutions; and 3) establish strategic partnerships to enable real change.
 Tears were shed during the viewing of this film, as we saw ourselves as the stars of the documentary.